Jeff Flake’s Senate Seat Is The New Battleground For Trumpism

 Eric Beach, an adviser to Ward’s campaign and to a pro-Trump group that has been aligned with Bannon, downplayed Bannon’s endorsement.
 But he also asserted that Ward’s aggressive campaign chased Flake from the race — something that probably wouldn’t have happened without Bannon’s personal involvement.
 (Flake announced his retirement a week after Bannon introduced Ward at her kickoff event.)

-“Yeah, of course Bannon was there, but she’s not an insurgent candidate at this point,” Beach told BuzzFeed News, noting that Ward, a former state lawmaker, gained statewide name-recognition after challenging Sen. John McCain in the 2016 primary.
+“Yeah, of course Bannon was there, but she’s not an insurgent candidate at this point,” Beach told BuzzFeed News, noting that Ward, a former state lawmaker, gained statewide name recognition after challenging Sen. John McCain in the 2016 primary.
 “Donald Trump is the leader of this movement, but Kelli Ward is a big part of this movement and has been for years.”

 Beach said McSally is playing to Trump voters because consolidating the establishment vote will not be enough and discounted the notion that Arpaio and Ward will cancel out each other.